AllT2709/AllT2709/README.md

 ### Hi there 👋, My name is **Aldo Torres**
-#### *I'm a growing web developer*
+#### *I'm a growing fullstack web developer*
 I'm web developer student with a lot of desire to learn more about new technologies.
 I'm excitied to be part of a startup  and to be part of its growth.

-Skills:  HTML / CSS / JS / NODE / EXPRESS
+Skills:  HTML / CSS / JS / NODE / EXPRESS / ANGULAR

-- 🌱 I’m currently learning unit testing, authenticate and authorization also i'm learning Python with Django
+- 🌱 I’m currently learning unit testing, authenticate and authorization.
+I enjoy developing APIs using Node.js and its frameworks.
 - 📫 How to reach me: renatotorrescalle@gmail.com